ionic-team/ionic-io-docs/services/deploy.md

 The JS library makes it possible to detect available updates, notify the user, and perform an update.
 The command-line interface deploys new releases and manages old ones.
-The Dashboard view is our web-based tool for managing deployed app versions which can be shared across a team.
+The Dashboard view is our web-based tool for managing deployed app versions, which can be shared across a team.

 ## Javascript Library